 To limit the spread of the new coronavirus it is useful to respect some rules.
 Wash your hands often, disinfect surfaces, reduce contact with other people.
 Using the mask, injecting bleach ... ah, no. Joke.
 Social distancing measures have cost millions of people their jobs.
-Others are luckier and can work or go to school from home.
+Others are more fortunate and may work or go to school from home.

 Video calling and instant messaging apps make working or studying from home much more convenient.
 Zoom is the one that grows the most, despite the many concerns about privacy and security discovered in recent weeks.
 Unsurprisingly, if a social app becomes popular for whatever reason, Facebook will replicate its features to offer it to its audience.
 And that's exactly what happens now, with Messenger Rooms.

 Messenger Rooms, the latest arrival